Africana studies

 Featured:

-In United States education, Africana studies, Africology or Black studies is the study of the histories, politics and cultures of peoples of African origin both in Africa and in the African diaspora.
-It is thus the sum of the fields of African studies and African diaspora studies (Afro-Latin American and African American studies).
+Africana studies, black studies, African-American studies or Africology, in US education, is the multidisciplinary study of the histories, politics and cultures of peoples of African origin in both Africa and the African diaspora.

 Personal tools